-Do you face any issue while signing into your Windows 10 computer using a PIN?
+Do you face any issues while signing into your Windows 11/10 computer using a PIN?
 A recent update caused a few glitches, and a few users reported that they were not able to sign in using a PIN and neither were able to reset it later.
 This post aims to resolve issues that you might be facing while signing in using your PIN or fingerprint with Windows Hello.
 The exact message you may see is-

 Your PIN is no longer available due to a change in the security setting on this device on this device.

 If you see this message while signing in to your computer, then you can follow the steps mentioned here to resolve it.

 Your PIN is no longer available due to a change in the security setting

 The first step is ensuring whether you are using an administrator account.
 Make sure you are logged in using an administrator account before following further steps.

 Open an Explorer window, under View menu enable Hidden items.

 Now navigate to:

 You will be able to see a folder called Ngc; this is the folder that might be responsible for causing this issue, and we will resolve it by making a few modifications.
 The Ngc folder contains all files responsible for PIN-related settings.

 Try opening Ngc folder, if you can open it then skip to step 11 or if you get Permission Denied, then keep following the steps.

 Right-click Ngc folder and select Properties.
 Now under Security tab click on Advanced button.